georgehara/Arca/README.md

 Note: If the order of processing matters, use the `Prioritize` manager option.

-## SCOPES

-In applications which are not based on client requests, like test projects and desktop applications, the dependency injection container may throw exceptions if you try to instantiate dependencies which were registered to be instantiated per scope.
-This is because, in such a context, the instantiation per client request is meaningless, and those dependencies should be either:
-* Retrieved from a scope, which is recommended.
-* Registered to be instantiated per container.
-This can be done when you call `Register`, by passing `true` to the `instantiatePerContainerInsteadOfScope` parameter of the `InstantiationRegistry` constructor.

-Scopes can be managed with an implementation of `ScopeManager`; you also have to implement either `IScopeNameProvider` (if the scope name is set from outside the provider) or `IScopeNameResolver` (if the scope name is set from inside the resolver).
-On the implementation, apply the `ScopeManagerAttribute` attribute so that ARCA can automatically add it to the dependency injection registry.
-See the `SampleForTenantScope` test for an example.

-Note: Every client request from a WebApi application gets its own scope; this is accessible (and even replaceable) through `IHttpContextAccessor.HttpContext.RequestServices`.

-## DEPENDENCIES REGISTERED BY DEFAULT

-When dependency injection is used, ARCA adds the following components to the instantiation registry (`IServiceCollection`), to be instantiated per container through the instance provider (`IServiceProvider`):
-* `IGlobalInstanceProvider`
-* `IInstanceProvider`

-You can add any of these interfaces as parameters to the constructors of your classes, so they can be injected by the dependency injection container.

-## SUPPORT FOR DEPENDENCY INJECTION

-Dependency injection support is provided by the `InstantiatePerContainerAttribute`, `InstantiatePerScopeAttribute` and `InstantiatePerInjectionAttribute` attributes from the `Attributes.DependencyInjection` package.
-The attributes register the classes, in the dependency injection container, for instantiation per container, scope or injection.

-In the terminology of Microsoft's dependency injection container, the instantiation per container is known as "singleton" (even though it's not a singleton per process), while the instantiation per injection is known as "transient".

-## SUPPORT FOR MIDDLEWARE

-Middleware support is provided by the `ChainMiddlewarePerContainerAttribute`, `ChainMiddlewarePerScopeAttribute` and `ChainMiddlewarePerInjectionAttribute` attributes from the `Attributes.Specialized` package.
-The attributes register the middleware, in the dependency injection container, for instantiation per container, scope or injection.

-The middleware class must implement the `IMiddleware` interface, and must have applied on it one of the attributes above.
-Then, when it's time to call it in the request pipeline, ASP.NET will instantiate it through the dependency injection container.

-Before you call the `Configure` manager method, call the `AddMiddlewareRegistry` extension method, on the manager. `Configure` must be called before calling the "IApplicationBuilder.UseEndpoints" extension method!

-Note: If the order of the middleware in the pipeline matters, use the `Prioritize` manager option.

 ## CREATING CUSTOM ATTRIBUTES

 To create your own attribute, you only have to: